-Multilingual Website Translation Services in Dubai
+The Serious Business of Website Translation Services in Dubai

 This is where the problem sets in for businesses.
-When the meaning is altered or the message unclear, the Arabic version of your website may actually be deterring customers rather than convincing them to work with you.
+When the meaning is altered or the message is unclear, the Arabic version of your website may actually be deterring customers rather than convincing them to work with you.
 Also, a bilingual expert who may be able to translate visa documentation or a user manual will not necessarily be able to translate a financial business profile as effective as the original because the language styles are very different.

-Previously it was just enough to have a presence on the internet, and your customers would go out of their way to try and understand you, while also taking other people’s recommendations into consideration.
+Previously it was just enough to have a presence online and your customers would go out of their way to try and understand you, while also taking other people’s recommendations into consideration.
 But customers who speak different languages are not going to be OK with being treated as unimportant.
 It is said that 56% of individuals spend more time on websites that are of their native language than in a language they do not understand.
-Furthermore, if your customer’s native language is Arabic you will have to not only translate the facts but also the creative marketing dialect that will convince them to buy.
+Furthermore, if your customer’s native language is Arabic, you will have to not only translate the facts but also the creative marketing dialect that will convince them to buy.

 Some big brands that do business around the world have made major public blunders when communicating in different regions of the world.
 One very popular one that comes to mind is Pepsi.
-Their slogan “Come alive with the next generation” when translated into Chinese became “Bring your ancestors back from the dead”, this of course became a public façade which was later pulled.
+Their slogan “Come alive with the next generation” when translated into Chinese became “Bring your ancestors back from the dead”.
+This of course became a public façade which was later pulled.
 But the mistake may have just cost a few million customers who lost their loyalty to the brand.